 The best solution for a network uplink connection is fibre, but it is not always an option.
-Cellular data may deliver more bandwidth than ADSL connections, that utilise old phone copper wires.
+Cellular data may deliver more bandwidth than ADSL connections which utilise old phone copper wires.
 WiFi-router-firewall-LTE combo boxes are gaining popularity for a reason.
 It is a unit that looks like a WiFi access point but contains a SIM card slot for uplink connection.
 In Finland these are common even in fixed locations like homes, small offices and rural locations because unlimited cellular data plans have been inexpensive.
 Too bad that many have been disappointed by the actual data rates they are getting.
 Concrete or brick buildings, especially with modern thermal glasses, are very good at keeping cellular signal from getting inside the building.
 In rural area the distance to the cell tower is often too long for good data rates.
 What can you do?

 The most common solution is an external antenna.
 The problem with that solution is attenuation in the cable.
 As a rule of thumb the loss is 3dB per meter and an additional 3dB per connection.
 For a 5 meter (17 feet) antenna cable that totals for 5*3dB+2*3dB or 21dB loss.
 Since the internal antennas are typically 2dBi you would need to install a 23dBi external antenna just to get equal signal level.
 Of course you can install a 30dBi antenna for a 7dB net gain, but such high gain antennas have very narrow beams.
 Narrow beam requires precise alignment.
 If the antenna is just slightly off or moves with the wind, you may end up with much worse signal than the internal antenna already provided.